-Wireless charging has also taken a whole to become mainstream because of problems with proximity.
+Wireless charging has also taken a while to become mainstream because of problems with proximity.
 Tesla could power a light bulb from across the room, but that wasn’t controllable.
 If he had 2 light bulbs and only wanted to power one, he had no way of stopping power reaching the other.
 With so many different devices and radio frequencies about today, it is essential that wireless charging works without interfering with any other signals – for example your mobiles 4G signal.
 As such wireless charging has a very low proximity range.
 My S6 quite literally has to be on or within an inch or two of the pad to charge.
 A range of 1 meter would be fantastic, however that could fry other bits of tech, or ruin the magnetic strip on my credit cards.

 Despite over 100 years in the making, wireless charging is still in reasonable early stages of development.
 It is a great idea, and when it works, it is super convenient and very useful, but still has a long way to go.

 If you want to find out more about how wireless charging works, I recommend this YouTube video as a good place to start.